civilKaos82/sql-voting-results-modifying-data-challenge/README.md

 1. Insert a new politician located in New Jersey (NJ) and named Sen. Ada Lovelace.

-2. Add two new voters—make up their names and other data.
+2. Add two new voters (make up their names and other data).
 For each of the new voters, create a vote for each of the two Texas (TX) senators.

 ### Release 1:  Updating Records in the Database